What Do Millenials Look For in a Home?

 Large, open-concept kitchens that flow into other living spaces top the list for many millennial homebuyers.
 This age group considers the kitchen a hub for socializing as well as cooking.
-With more meal preparation and eating happening at home these days, an inviting kitchen is even more important.
+With more meal preparation and eating happening at home these days, having an inviting kitchen is even more important.

 Tech-savvy millennials want tech-savvy homes.
 The most popular features are the ones that make tasks faster and simpler.
 Adding to the appeal, they’re also controlled by voice command through Google Home or Amazon’s Alexa, or remotely by smartphone apps.

-Smaller improvements can help make your home more eco-appealing too.
+Smaller improvements can help make your home more eco-appealing, too.
 Try weather-stripping windows and doors or installing low-flow showerheads and faucets.
 You can also swap out older light bulbs for more efficient LED options.

 Help them visualize this possibility in your home by staging a room as an office or dedicated workspace.
-Don’t have an entire room?
-Transform a corner of a living room or an under-utilized portion of a kitchen counter.
+If you don’t have an entire room that can be staged as a home office, consider transforming a corner of a living room or an under-utilized portion of a kitchen counter.

 Of course, if you’re buying a home with the intention of renting it out, beware of renters with too many pets.
 Make sure you’re familiar with the eviction process if the pets damage your home.

 According to LawnStarter, the average cost for landscape maintenance in Philly is about $200, so it may be worth your while to hire someone.
-If you’re looking to improve your landscaping, keep in mind that a low maintenance and eco-friendly approach will appeal to younger buyers.
+If you’re looking to improve your landscaping, keep in mind that a low-maintenance and eco-friendly approach will appeal to younger buyers.

 As millennials enter the real estate market in larger numbers, it makes sense to maximize your home’s appeal to this demographic.
-By focusing on features millennials love, your listing will likely not last long.
+By focusing on features millennials love, your listing will likely not last long!